Topic: Roles, Subgroups & Labels

 The store allows guest checkout, but if a person uses the same email twice to purchase tickets/other products from you, they will be auto-assigned the "community" role.

-If an account has no role, they cannot login to your site to see anything, and are strictly a "contact" account that can be used to send email.
+If an account has no role, they cannot login to your site to see anything, and are strictly a "contact" account that can be used to send email, or a "guest" that can use the store to make purchases.

 A note on: Active versus Blocked status